 It’s also a good idea to encourage your child to read a wide variety of different styles and genres of books.
-If you’re looking for reading book ideas, here’s our list of classic books for 9-11 year olds.
+If you’re looking for reading ideas, here’s our list of classic books for 9-11 year olds.

-This Creative Writing Course for children In Years 4-6 will give your child a solid foundation in the writing skills required at Key Stage Two and for 11+ exams.
+This Story Writing Course for children In Years 4-6 will give your child a solid foundation in the writing skills required at Key Stage Two and for 11+ exams.
 It is perfect for both budding authors and reluctant writers alike.

 CLICK THE BUTTON BELOW FOR MORE DETAILS!